 Let's start with the top model.
 What can the Amazon Fire TV Stick 4K do?

 As the name suggests, 4K is the headline feature.
 That means that as long as you have a 4K TV, you can stream movies and TV shows in Ultra High Definition.
-4K-compatible apps include Amazon Prime Video and Netflix, so you won't be short of things to watch.
+4K-compatible apps include Amazon Prime Video, Netflix and Disney Plus so you won't be short of things to watch.

 The Fire TV Stick 4K also supports HDR (high dynamic range) content.
 This enhances the difference between the light and dark parts of the picture, increasing the number of gradual 'steps' between and making the image punchier and more lifelike.
 In terms of HDR format support, the Fire Stick 4K covers Dolby Vision, HDR10+ and HLG.